 - 2 tablespoons shortening

-- Green pearl dust
+- Green pearl dust, optional

 - In a large bowl, cream butter and confectioners' sugar until light and fluffy.
 Beat the extracts, salt and a few drops food coloring if desired.
 Gradually add flour and mix well.